Apprenticeships combine paid on-the-job training with classroom instruction to prepare workers for highly-skilled careers.

 Workers benefit from apprenticeships by receiving a skills-based education that prepares them for good-paying jobs.
 Apprenticeship programs help employers recruit, build, and retain a highly-skilled workforce.

 The U.S. Department of Labor’s role is to safeguard the welfare of apprentices, ensure equality of access to apprenticeship programs, and provide integrated employment and training information to apprenticeship sponsors and the local employment and training community.

 The Office of Apprenticeship within the Employment and Training Administration can help both employees and employers get started with apprenticeship.
 Information is also available by subscribing to the Office of Apprenticeship's email newsletter.

 - Apprenticeship.gov - The Department of Labor’s one-stop platform to connect job seekers, job creators, training providers, parents, teachers, and federal and local workforce agencies with information and resources to learn more about apprenticeships, how to establish apprenticeship program, and how to access open apprenticeship opportunities.

-Provides information about apprenticeship for employers and employees.
-Explains what apprenticeship programs are, how employers can establish their own programs, and how individuals can apply to become apprentices.
+- Office of Apprenticeship - Provides information about apprenticeship for employers and employees that explains what apprenticeship programs are, how employers can establish apprenticeship programs, and how individuals can apply to become apprentices.

-29 CFR Part 29 Labor Standards for the Registration of Apprenticeship Programs
+- 29 CFR 29 - Labor Standards for the Registration of Apprenticeship Programs